konstantinosalatzas/callisthenes/README.md

-# callisthenes
+# Callisthenes

-callisthenes is a personal calisthenics and nutrition tracking system
+Callisthenes is a personal calisthenics and nutrition tracking system

 It is a work in progress and a practice project.